vaeth/calc-extension/README.md

 Then a page opens where you can enter a formula (see below) which will be calculated when you press the solver button (`↪`).
 (There is an option to use the enter key instead if you prefer.)
-The result is then shown and copied to the clipboard, and you can enter the next formula.
+The result is then shown and you can enter the next formula.
 You can also go back to an earlier entered formula and “recalculate” it (e.g. after you modified some variables).
 To remove a formula from your list, simply remove the main formula text and press the solver button.